How do we stop the cycle of emotional eating when it feels out of control?

 Why do we emotionally eat?

 I pondered this question one day while riding the bus during my time living in Singapore.

 Diagonally across from me was a boy of about eight, sitting with his mother.
 The boy was grumpy and whiny, with tears welling up in his eyes.

 Although I was unaware of what the problem was, I could see that he was tired and fed up.

-The mother momentarily attempted to console him with words, but then reached into her bag and presented him with an individual serve of biscuits in a small packet.
+The mother momentarily attempted to console him with words but then reached into her bag and presented him with an individual serving of biscuits in a small packet.
 The boy considered the offering, and with what appeared to be defeat, began to eat the biscuits quietly.